RYangData/GRPO_Experiments_Gemma_4b/WRITEUP.md

-# Tomoro AI Technical Assignment: ConvFinQA Solution
+# ConvFinQA Experiments: Exploring GRPO Fine-Tuning for Financial QA

+## Project Overview

+This project was completed as part of a take-home case study for a company I was interviewing with.
+The task required building an LLM-driven prototype that can answer questions based on financial documents, specifically using the ConvFinQA dataset.
+I decided to take this opportunity to explore Group Relative Policy Optimization (GRPO), a technique I had been interested in learning, while solving the assigned problem.
+The goal was to develop a system that could interpret financial information from text and tables to accurately answer numerical questions.

 ## Task Overview

-The assignment required building an LLM-driven prototype that can answer questions based on financial documents, specifically using the ConvFinQA dataset.
-The goal was to develop a system that could interpret financial information from text and tables to accurately answer numerical questions, demonstrating both technical capability and strategic reasoning.
+The case study challenged participants to build an LLM-driven prototype that could answer numerical questions from financial documents.
+Rather than just completing the minimum requirements, I used this as an opportunity to experiment with cutting-edge fine-tuning techniques I had been wanting to explore, particularly GRPO.
+This writeup documents my experimental approach and findings, demonstrating both the technical implementation and the strategic reasoning behind my decisions.

 ## Problem Formulation